Riey/kime/README.md

 ## Configuration

-add the folowing to .xprofile or .xinitrc and restart X:
+add the following to .xprofile or .xinitrc and restart X:

 ```sh
 export GTK_IM_MODULE=kime